CBussom/CMPSC472-Project1/README.md

 ## Discussion

-The process manager provides basic capabilities for process and thread management in Python.
-Key aspects:
+This project makes a basic process and thread manager using Python.
+It shows some core ideas like starting processes, stopping processes, making threads, and syncing threads.
+The code is pretty simple but gets the job done.
+Some things it can do are:

-- Cross-platform support using Python standard library
+- Start up processes using subprocess
-- Simple command-line interface for testing
-- Unit tests cover key functionality
-- Producer-consumer example shows synchronization

-Overall, this project demonstrates core concepts like process control, threading, synchronization, and IPC in a simple command-line application.
-The code can serve as a starting point for more advanced process management functionality.
+- List out active processes
+- Stop processes
+- Create threads and run them
+- Sync threads with locks
+Even though it's basic, it shows how to do process and thread stuff in Python on any computer.
+The code could help make more complex managers.